dariok/eXgit/README.md

 1. `exgit:clone($repo, $repoDir)` – clone a remote $repo into local $repoDir
 1. `exgit:clone($repo, $repoDir, $branch)` – clone $branch from remote $repo into local $repoDir
 1. `exgit:checkout($repoDir, $commit)` – checkout $commit from local $repoDir
+1. `exgit:tags($repository)` – list all tags in $repository; if it starts with “http” or “ssh“, a list of tags in the remote repo ist returned; else, it is assumed to point to a local repo and a fetch is executed prior to listing

 ### Example script - to run in eXide